CCDirectLink/crosscode-re-docs/entities/spawnable/lights/condital-light.md

         "glowSize": LightSize,

-        // if the whether type has a glowColor property,
+        // if the weather type has a glowColor property,
         // then it is used
         "weather": WeatherTypes,